Liu-group/AutoSolvate/docs/tutorial.rst

-Step 2: Equilibrate and generate QM/MM trajectory
+Step 2: MD Simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The second step is running QM/MM, which includes equilibration and production time.
 For this tutorial, we will run a very fast demonstration just to see how the mdrun command works.

 To do a short example run of QM/MM use the following command:

->>> autosolvate mdrun -f water_solvated -q 0 -u 1 -t 300 -p 1 -m 10000 -n 10000 -o 100 -s 100 -l 10 -r "True"
+``autosolvate mdrun -f water_solvated -q 0 -u 1 -t 300 -p 1 -m 10000 -n 10000 -o 100 -s 100 -l 10 -r "True"``

 The mdrun command has several more options than the previous one, but the only required options are filename, charge, and multiplicity (the first three in the command above).
-It is also important to use the srun option if you are using HPC or having a queueing system, because otherwise it will run on the login node and will exceed the acceptable time limit.
+It is also important to use the srun option if you are using HPC or having a queueing system, because otherwise it will run on the head node and will exceed the acceptable time limit.

 If AutoSolvate is running successfully, the following messages will be printed to your screen::